Merodami/book-library-tool/README.md

 ## ToDo

+Sadly I don't have more time assigned to this implementation.

+- Request caching mechanism

+- Pagination

 - A cronjob for the email feature or alternatively, for more complex scenarios (e.g., job persistence, retries, or distributed tasks), use packages like Agenda or even use a cloud scheduler (like AWS CloudWatch Events triggering an AWS Lambda function).

 - Use of @testcontainers for emulate real database interactions on tests.

-- Finishing implementation of MailHog/MailTrap (to test email sending locally, currently is a console log).
+- Implementation of MailHog/MailTrap (to test email sending locally, currently is a console log).
-  Sadly I don't have more time assigned to this test.

 ## API Endpoints